TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/ColumnsConfig/Type/Text/Index.rst

 Code highlight editor
 =====================

-..  todo: include screenshot
+..  figure:: /Images/ManualScreenshots/Codeeditor.png
+    :alt: Code editor with highlighting HTML
+    :class: with-shadow

+    Code editor with highlighting HTML

-See :ref:`t3editor <columns-text-renderType-t3editor>` on how to configure such an editor.
+See :ref:`codeEditor <columns-text-renderType-codeEditor>` on how to configure such an editor.

 ..  code-block:: php

     [
         // ...
         'type' => 'text',
-        'renderType' => 't3editor',
+        'renderType' => 'codeEditor',
         // ...
     ]